Voice Acting in Virtual Worlds

-Voice over work in the video game industry is notoriously challenging.
-Gaining entry into the industry can be highly competitive, but for those who can break in, they must navigate the demands of producing unique vocalizations, and constructing characters under sometimes vague direction (game developers often need to keep various details under lock and key).
+Voice over work in the gaming industry is notoriously challenging.
+Gaining entry into the industry can be highly competitive, but for those who can break in, they must navigate the demands of producing unique vocalizations and constructing characters under sometimes vague direction (game developers often need to keep various details under lock and key).

-However, for those who are curious about what it’s like to be the voice behind the characters, Maya Tuttle, voice over artist, has a lot of insight to share.
+However, for those who are curious about what it’s like to be the voice behind the characters, M. Murakami, voice over artist, has a lot of insight to share.
 Over the course of her multifaceted career, Maya has voiced projects for various video games, as well as brands like Lego, Sam’s Club, Purina, Xerox, Walmart, and more.

 Here’s how Maya takes care of her voice as she creates characters, and constructs imaginative voices for a form of entertainment that she loves.